SteelCompendium/data-gen/Bestiary/markdown/Human Blackguard.md

 Distance: 3 cube within 5
 Target: Each enemy in the cube

 Effect: The blackguard makes a Zweihander attack against each enemy in the area, making one power roll against all targets.
-Additionally, each ally within 5 squares of the area can make a free strike against any enemy in the area.
+Additionally, each ally within 5 squares of the area can make a [[Free Strike|free strike]] against any enemy in the area.